Whitewater River Safety Seattle

 River classification is a great way to explain, in short, what to expect from a river, but it's no substitute for experience and preparation.
 What do we mean by preparation?
 Whitewater running in times past was a shot in the dark.
 We would load our rafts onto trailers and ask the locals what the river was like.
 We would talk to the US Forest Service Ranger, and we would have a buddy or two that had seen it before.
 We would utilize all of the resources at our disposal at that time.
 Usually, this also included learning from the river while we went down it in the form of scouting.
 Triad continuously scouts rapids no matter how many times we have run them, simply because it is the most reliable source of information on rapids being run on that particular day.

 Times have changed and we now have computers, free USGS maps, as well as online databases such as American Whitewater.
 There are multitudes more resources available to whitewater runners in the digital age.
 As well, improvements in equipment, and the increasing popularity of whitewater kayaking have given us more eyes on the water than we have ever had before.
 This makes the responsibility of guiding more expansive as we now have the opportunity to make trips safer and more variables within our range of control.
-There is no substitute for experience and preparation, they are the two most valuable things you could ever reach for as a river runner.
+There is no substitute for experience and preparation.
+They are the two most valuable things you could ever reach for as a river runner.
 Triad's guides are expected to maintain high levels of competency on the river, as well as at home.
 They are expected to continuously study water flows, circumstances, as well as run rivers on their own time to continuously hone their craft.
 This is the way we handle whitewater, we prepare, and we run again, again, and again.
-Wether it's January or June, Triad will be on the water.
+Whether it's January or June, Triad will be on the water.
 Creating a safe environment on the river is never perfectly attainable, and it most certainly is a tremendous challenge.
-We see it as an ongoing and never ending process.
+We see whitewater river safety in the Seattle area as an ongoing and never ending process.
 We embrace this opportunity as professionals.
 This is the challenge we accept when we choose this profession.

 Triad believes that when you buy a trip from us part of your money should go to continued research.
 We believe that you are buying an experience, as well as knowledge from your guides.
 Also, we think there is a certain "pay it forward" aspect to river running, where we continuously train, practice, and research the rivers that we run so that they are safe and fun for our company, our guests, as well as the public at large.